8 ways to enjoy a short break in County Down

 Published January 9, 2018

-Freshen up after festive celebrations and the annual indulgence in Christmas calories with a short break to County Down.
+Treat yourself to a short break to County Down.
 Rejuvenate yourself with a trek up the Mournes, a stroll along Murlough Beach and a deep sleep at the Slieve Donard Resort and Spa all in the space of a few days.

 Murlough Beach, County Down

 1. Stay in pure luxury at the foot of the Mournes in the 4* Slieve Donard Resort and Spa.
 The hotel stands on six acres of private grounds and is known for providing top hospitality for over 100 years.

 Treat your eyes to stunning panoramic views across the Irish Sea and the world-famous Royal County Down Golf Club (Voted Number 1 in the World's 100 Greatest Golf Courses, Golf Digest, 2017) from your luxurious room.
 Pack your swimsuit and make use of the hotel’s stunning swimming pool and undergo replenishing treatments in the spa.